Az-Net/Az-Net/Pictures/Inspirations/readme.md

 #

 ## AHK
-The Ahk is what the human soul looked like, according to the ancient egyptians, and using modern interpretations of their art.
+The Ahk is what the human soul looked like, according to the ancient egyptians.
+This depiction uses modern interpretations of their art.
 -The Scarab represents Khet.
 -The Pillar of Djed represents the Ib.
 -The Solar Disk of Ra represents the Sah.